denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-an-orchestrator.md

 +++
 weight = 17
-title = "Evolutions of an Orchestrator" description = An Orchestrator can be subdivided into Backends for Frontends or Layered Services.
-Alternatively, you can use a layered or hierarchical Orchestrator.
+title = "Evolutions of an Orchestrator" description = "An Orchestrator can be subdivided into Backends for Frontends or Layered Services.
+Alternatively, you can use a layered or hierarchical Orchestrator."
 +++

 # Evolutions of an Orchestrator